ARMmbed/mbed-os-5-docs/docs/tools/bootloader.md

 ### Exporter limitations

 Although the exporters can export a project using the configuration parameters above, there are some limitations.

-The exporters do not interpret Mbed OS configuration, and any changes to configuration parameters, especially bootloader parameters, require you to rerun the `mbed export` command.

-Further, the exporters do not implement the postbuild merge that managed bootloader builds use.
+The exporters do not implement the postbuild merge that managed bootloader builds use.
 After exporting a project with the `target.bootloader_img` setting, you are responsible for flashing the binary mentioned in the configuration parameter.